Make sure you have the right 1095 tax forms to file your taxes

 If you didn’t have 2015 health insurance

-If you weren’t enrolled in a health plan that qualifies as minimum essential coverage for all or part of 2015, you must either claim a health coverage exemption or pay a fee with your federal income tax return.
+If you weren’t enrolled in a health plan that qualifies as health coverage exemption or pay a fee with your federal income tax return.